Our Mission and Vision

 The third person of the trinity is working and always present.
 At the time of salvation, the Holy Spirit indwells the believer giving spiritual gifts and empowering them for service.
 The Holy Spirit actively intercedes for believers in prayer and convicts them of their sins.
 The fruit of the Holy Spirit is evidence of the presence of the Holy Spirit in a believer’s life.
 The believer is instructed and guided by the Holy Spirit into all truth and sealed for the day that Christ returns.

 One God existing in three distinct co- equal and co-eternal persons with one essence and purpose.
 We see the three persons of the trinity at work in creation, as well as present at the baptism of Christ, working together towards the salvation of man and in our own lives.
 We conclude that the trinity is not three gods, nor three parts or three modes.

 A free gift from God offered to all.
 This free gift offers freedom from the power of death and a guarantee of eternal life to those who are unable to save themselves due to their own sinful nature.
 The work of salvation is a miracle, bringing the spiritually dead to new life through the grace of God.
 Salvation comes by God’s mercy through faith in Christ alone.
-Those who are a new creation in Christ Jesus cannot lose their salvation.

 It is in God’s word where we come to know about who God is.
 The Bible is God’s word without error.
 God literally breathed out His word using human authors whom were guided by the Holy Spirit as they wrote.
 Every word in the Bible included in the 39 books of the Old Testament and 27 books of the New Testament are equally inspired.
 The Bible is our final authority and is a trustworthy source of absolute truth.